 Ladies’ 1st XI Representative

-This Committee position is shared by Lauren Brown and Selina Lewis to ensure that the ladies 1st XI have an input to the Committee.
+Betty Burrows.
+This role is to ensure that the ladies 1st XI have an input to the Committee.

 Diane Boyd.
 This role is to ensure that there is a channel of information to and from all of the Club’s coaching staff.
 Diane is also ladies 1st XI manager.